Some people take many cruises in their lifetime, and others take just a few or maybe just one.

 This is the number one mistake people make on a cruise.
 For whatever reason, vacation time goes faster than work time.
 Assuming you have time and putting things off until the end of your cruise can be really bad.

-Don’t wait to jump in the pool, eat at the restaurant, ride the Aquaduck, or meet the characters.
+Don’t wait to jump in the pool, eat at the restaurant, ride the Aquaduck, play a fun round of bingo, or meet the characters.
+If you are on a Very Merrytime Cruise, take a few minutes to enjoy the special Christmas decorations.
 Sure, they’ll be there later but you might run out of time or find that everyone else thought they had a lot of time left, too.

 Lines for Shutters, the on-board photography store, will get very long towards the end of the cruise as can lines for the rebooking desk.
 If you want pictures, get there the day before your last day.
 If you want to take advantage of the rebooking discounts, it’s good to get that in early.
 Once the offers go out to the rooms, the lines will get longer.